Anderson County COVID-19 Update

-Anderson County reported 59 new confirmed and probable cases and one death on Monday, Jan.
-11.

-This brings the total number of confirmed and probable cases to 2657 in Anderson County.
+Anderson County reported 24 new confirmed and probable cases of COVID-19 on Wednesday, Jan.
+13, brining the total number of confirmed and probable cases to 2692 in Anderson County.

-There are currently 1894 reported recovered cases, 699 active cases and 64 COVID-19 deaths in Anderson County.
+There are currently 1894 reported recovered cases, 734 active cases and 64 COVID deaths in Anderson County.

 Please refer to the NetHealth Dashboard below for statistics for COVID-19 in East Texas.